PurpleTree HR logo

 • Probationary staff

 Important: The €20,000 threshold applies to total earnings across all jobs.
+A lookback period of 13 weeks is used by NAERSA to determine whether an employee meets the earnings threshold.
 If an employee works multiple part-time positions and earns over €20,000 combined, they’re eligible.

 Who Is Exempt from the Auto Enrolment Pension?